Gunpla: Hobby

 Gundam model building as a hobby is a worldwide phenomenon.
-Participation ranges from simply assembling kits as sold, to mild personalization with paint and decals, to creating nearly original works with parts from multiple kits, additional custom-made components and in-depth, highly detailed multi-layer paint jobs.
+Participation ranges from simply assembling kits as sold to mild personalization with paint and decals, to creating nearly original works with parts from multiple kits, additional custom-made components, and in-depth, detailed multi-layer paint jobs.

 Like any hobby, Gunpla building can be extremely involved and expensive, but with model kits starting at less than US$20 and requiring no special tools or materials, barrier to entry is low.

 Some hobbyists build dioramas around finished models using techniques shared with other miniature model-based hobbies such as model railroading and wargaming.
 A diorama could depict a mecha in combat, undergoing maintenance or even destroyed on the battlefield.

 Bandai holds an annual international contest, Gunpla Builders World Cup, in at least 16 countries.
 Winners are awarded trophies and model kits.

 Model series

 Gundam models are divided into series according to the media they are derived from.

 Since 1999, the High Grade series uses various names to separate them from line to line.